KGorham05/scratch-burger/README.md

 # Scratch Burger

-Scratch Burger is an application meant to demonstrate CRUD methods while adhering to MVC design principles in a full stack application.
+Scratch Burger is meant to demonstrate CRUD methods while adhering to MVC design principles in a full stack web application.

 ## Technologies